 When herpers go onto public or private lands, we should already be aware that we are subject to rules and regulations imposed on us by State and Federal governments regarding the pursuit of reptiles and amphibians.
 You can find the California State regulations on my California Herping Regulations page.
 But there are also some simple rules of etiquette and ethics that herpers should observe in the field to ensure that the animals and their habitat will persist, allowing future generations of herpers to observe them.
 Most of these should be just plain obvious and have been repeated elsewhere in guidelines regarding behavior outdoors.

-I have compiled many of these ideas from various sources that deal with observing animals in the field - herp books, internet forums, and from organizations such as the North American Field Herping Association and the American Birding Association, which has an excellent Code of Ethics.
+I have compiled many of these ideas from various sources that deal with observing animals in the field - herp books, internet forums, and from organizations such as the North American Field Herping Association and the American Birding Association, which has an excellent Code of Ethics: American Birding Association Code of Birding Ethics.
 But ultimately these guidelines reflect my opinion and not those of any group or organization.
 If you disagree with something here, or have something to add, feel free to let me know and I'll consider making additions or changes.

 You can easily destroy habitat and animals accidentally even without knowing it.

 The spread of the Chytrid fungus which is devastating amphibians worldwide mave have been helped by field biologists moving from one wetland into another before the fungus was recognized.
 They follow procedures to sterilize their gear now to avoid spreading the fungus, but a lot of damage has already been done.

 - Don't Harm Any Animals, including those you're not hunting.